 The Teachers’ Training Course (TTC) is a four-week intensive residential course, based on the ancient gurukula system of India where teacher and student live together.
 You will be in a traditional Ashram and closely interact with our experienced and dedicated teachers and staff who themselves are immersed in the yogic lifestyle.
 Connected to an ancient teaching lineage (guru parampara), passed down from guru to disciple through thousands of years, the curriculum is extensive and covers both theory and practice.
 Devotional practices, traditional to India, are an integral part of the Course.

 A vegetarian diet, daily personal practice of yoga and meditation, as well living in the stunning natural beauty of India, away from town and city promote an atmosphere conducive to profound learning.
 The Course was designed by Swami Vishnudevananda in 1969 with the vision to not only develop successful yoga professionals but to also spread peace in the world through them.
 A sincere desire to learn and openness to yogic techniques is required – a basic knowledge of yoga postures and philosophy is preferred, but not essential.
-Graduates of the course receive internationally-recognised certification.
-Certified by the worldwide Yoga Alliance for the 200 hours standard for Registered Yoga Schools (RYS).
+Graduates receive our Yoga Siromani certificate and also the IYA Certified Course in Yoga (CCY) certification and professional membership where full course fee has been paid. .
 Students enjoy occasional Indian cultural programmes that are offered during evening satsangs.
 Each week there is one day free of lectures.
 During this day students are required to attend morning and evening satsang.
 During free time, students can explore the Ashram’s vicinity or join our occasional day trips to places of interest.
 Attendance at all activities is mandatory.
 Changes in the programme may occur from time to time.

 Meat, fish, eggs, black tea, coffee, alcohol, tobacco, drugs and nudity are prohibited during the course as they are counterproductive to the yoga practice.
 A dress-code is followed.
-It is not possible to cater to personal dietary preferences beyond the yogic-vegetarian meals.
+It is not possible to cater to personal dietary preferences beyond the yogic-vegetarian meals and allergy accommodations.
 Participants who do not comply with the Ashram rules and guidelines may be dismissed from the course.